 Etched rings have etched lines on the outer side of the acrylic angel eye covering.
 This mimics the newer OEM style rings on the newer F series vehicles, while standard rings are missing this feature.

 Switchback is a term to describe white rings or white LED strips that have an amber function built into them.
 The amber circuit is typically used in conjunction with turn signal power so that the rings/strips turn amber when the turn signal is depressed, and will blink amber.
 It will return to white after the turn signal is released.
 The amber circuit is optional and can be left disconnected.

 RGBW/RGBW-A and Color Chasing:

-This acronym is used to describe a color shifting halo or LED strip.
-It means Red/Green/Blue/White and Amber.
-The Amber circuit is only used when connected to turn signal power.
-Red, Blue Green and White are “primary colors” and are used together to produce different color variations.
+These acronyms are used to describe a color changing halo or LED strip.
+The primary colors used to make all other colors are Red/Green/Blue/White, and Amber for turn signal.
+The Amber circuit is only used when connected to turn signal power (it is optional and can be left disconnected).
+Again, Red, Blue Green and White are “primary colors” and are used together to produce unlimited color variations.

 RGBW and RGBW-A are static rings that can produce one color at a time.